VoIP softphone: SIP Register

 SIP account:

-At the SIP account's creation we can set (usually, we have to set) the followings:
+At the SIP account's creation we can set (usually, we have to set) the following:

-• UserName: if an other client dials this name (number), we are getting called.
+- UserName: if another client dials this name (number), we get called.

-• RegisterPassword: the password to register to the PBX.
-Works in pair with the authentication ID.
+- RegisterPassword: the password used to register with the PBX.
+Works together with the authentication ID.

-• DomainHost: a domain name, an IP address, for example.
+- DomainHost: a domain name, or an IP address, for example.

-The last two values are defining the PBX to try to register to.
+The last two values define the PBX to register to.

 How to set up a PhoneLine object?

-To communicate (and to register to the PBX) we need to create a phone line.
-We've already created the necessary SIP account so with this we can do the creation:
+To communicate (and to register to the PBX), we need to create a phone line.
+We've already created the necessary SIP account, so we can use it to create the phone line:

 phoneLine = softphone.CreatePhoneLine(account);